 In terms of weather, there is no bad time to visit Okinawa (unless you hate humidity).

 There are, however, better seasons to visit Okinawa in terms of number of other visitors and seasonal attractions.
-The shoulder seasons of September/October & April/May (aside from Golden Week) are the best times to visit for fewer tourists and longer hours of operation for the most popular attractions.
+The shoulder seasons of September/October & April/May (aside from Golden Week starting at the end of April) are the best times to visit for fewer tourists & longer hours of operation for the most popular attractions.

 Okinawa Safety Level: 9/10

 Just like the rest of Japan, Okinawa is an extremely safe place to travel to.
-But in the high season, it’s still important to keep an eye on your belongings, as the sheer volume of other visitors can be overwhelming.
+But in the high season, it’s still important to keep an eye on your belongings, as the sheer volume of other visitors can be overwhelming in the summertime.

 Okinawa 5 Days Travel Budget